Rothwell and Milbourne's Garage

 Site of the Central Garage car park, now Peterson Court

-So who were Messrs Rothwell and Milbourne.
-Were they business partners or was this simply a brand a sole proprietor had invented?
+So who were Messrs Rothwell and Milbourne?
+Were they business partners or was this simply a brand that a sole proprietor had invented?

 Please do tell us if you know.

-After some investigation, our theory is that Joseph Rothwell who was born in 1886 and his wife Dorothy nee Milbourne, who Joseph had married in 1913, bought Moore's Garage after he was demobbed from the Royal Flying Corps after the First World War.
+After some investigation, our theory is that Joseph Rothwell who was born near Manchester in 1886 and his wife Dorothy, nee Milbourne, whom Joseph had married in 1913, bought Moore's Garage after he was demobbed from the Royal Flying Corps after the First World War.

-The couple had a daughter Pamela Leslie Rothwell who was born in Malvern in 1922; she became a dental surgeon and in the 1950s was the first woman to set up a dental practice in the Australian capital of Canberra; Pamela died in 2016 (ref 5) and one wonders if she knew much about her father's family.
+The couple had one child, Pamela Leslie Rothwell, who was born in Malvern in 1922; she became a dental surgeon and in the 1950s was the first woman to set up a private dental practice in the Australian capital of Canberra; Pamela died in 2016 (ref 5) and one wonders how much she knew about her father's family.
 Her second forename was after her maternal uncle Leslie who was killed in the First World War, aged only 21 years.

 On the 30th May 2014 the 'Canberra Times' newspaper had carried a story of Pamela's search for a living relative, to pass an heirloom on to; a chest which had come down from her paternal grandmother, Elizabeth Ann Adshead, who had been given it as a wedding present in 1873 (ref 6).

-We don't know for sure what became of Joseph, but we suspect he may have divorced Dorothy and could have been the man who married Emmie Agnes Rudd, grand-daughter of the landlord of the Nag's Head in 1927.
-Tragically Emmie died in 1931 and you will find her buried in Great Malvern cemetery with her mother.
-Possibly her husband, Joseph, had died later the same year.
+We don't know for sure what became of Joseph, but we wonder if he may have divorced Dorothy and could have been the man who married in 1927 Emmie Agnes Rudd, who was the eldest daughter of Frank Rudd, the landlord of the Nag's Head.
+Tragically Emmie died in 1931, following an operation, and you will find her buried in Great Malvern cemetery with her mother.
+Her funeral was well attended and reported in the Malvern Gazette (ref 8).
+Emmie had a younger sister, Olive, who married, moving to Argentina, where she died in 1956, survived by a son and daughter.

 More about the proprietors of Rothwell and Milbourne